KE 1329 (Middle Hellenistic Corinthian Relief Bowl) [permalink] [next]

 Fabric, firing, surface

-Yellowish buff, consistently fired(?); hard, very fine, smooth breaking; rare lime specks.
-Thin, even, semilustrous slip over all surfaces, fired dark gray to black but mottled; peeling everywhere.
-Corinthian?
+Yellowish buff, consistently fired(?); somewhat soft, very fine, smooth breaking; rare lime specks.
+Thin, even, semilustrous slip over all surfaces, fired dark gray to black but mottled; peeling everywhere, including one large patch.
+Corinthian.

 Preservation comment